DEVELOPERcreatinon/Free-Licence-Checker/README.md

 ### 5. IP Restrictions
 Configure allowed IPs to restrict access to specific networks.

+### 6. SSL Certificates
+- For development: Self-signed certificates are acceptable
+- For production: Obtain certificates from trusted Certificate Authorities (CA)
+- Consider using Let's Encrypt for free production certificates

 ## Database Schema

 The system uses two main tables: